 ENMAX has a confidential ethics hotline, where individuals can anonymously express concerns about inappropriate business conduct through a confidential third-party service.
-Every report regarding potential violations of the Business Ethics Policy is reported to the Board Chair and to the Board's Corporate Governance Committee, and all reports are investigated with oversight of legal counsel.
+Every report received is reported to the Board Chair and to the Board's Corporate Governance Committee, and all reports are investigated with oversight of legal counsel to determine if there has been a potential violation of the ENMAX Business Ethics Policy.
 In accordance with the Business Ethics Policy, the Directors and officers of ENMAX are also required to disclose conflicts of interest and declare outside business interests on an annual basis.
 This helps ensure Directors exercise independent judgment when considering transactions and agreements.
 The Board ensures that a Director does not participate in discussions or vote on matters when they are conflicted.
-See page 24 for additional information on conflicts of interest & related party transactions.
+Additional information on conflicts of interest & related party transactions can be found on page 25.

-Members of the public can obtain a copy of our Business Ethics Policy by contacting the Corporate Secretary at governance@enmax.com or can view a copy on our website.
+Members of the public can obtain a copy of our Business Ethics Policy by contacting the Corporate Secretary at governance@enmax.com or can view a copy on enmax.com.